EXPLAINER-Western sanctions on banks only scratch surface of Fortress Russia | Headlines

 What the region's banks and Western creditors fear most is the possibility that Russia is banned from a widely used global payment system, SWIFT, which is used by more than 11,000 financial institutions in over 200 countries.
 Such a move would hit Russian banks hard but the consequences are complex.

-The United States, the European Union and Britain announced new sanctions on Russia on Tuesday after Moscow's recognition of two separatist regions in Ukraine as independent entities.
+The United States, the European Union, and Britain announced new sanctions on Russia on Tuesday after Moscow recognized two separatist regions in Ukraine as independent entities.
 Chief among their targets: Russian banks and their ability to operate internationally.

 Indeed, U.S. banks are not expecting global sanctions to have a major impact on American bank businesses or spark contagion risk, given lenders have little exposure to the Russian economy, said three executives familiar with industry thinking.
 Here's how the banks are being targeted and which measures might hit harder: